 Holly G. Moore

 She has served on the Roanoke City Council since 2002 and has served as the mayor pro tem for the past 13 consecutive years.
 Being a lifetime resident, she is very active in her community.
-She has served as chair of the Roanoke Charter Commission, is a charter member of the Roanoke Historical Board, and is the past chair for Arts Council Northeast (local arts council), which is dedicated to encouraging the arts and cultural affairs in the community at large.
+She has served as chair of the Roanoke Charter Commission, is a charter member of the Roanoke Historical Board, and is the past chair of Arts Council Northeast (local arts council), which is dedicated to encouraging the arts and cultural affairs in the community at large.
 In her capacity with the Arts Council Northeast, Holly was able to help build consensus between a group of 16 communities to ultimately help bind the fabric of the region in bringing appreciation for the arts in the form of arranging concerts and artistic displays by local artists and musicians.

 Holly served as the President of the Texas Municipal League (TML) in 2019.
 TML is a statewide organization consisting of 1,157 cities that serves the needs and advocates the interests of Texas towns and cities.
 She is also actively involved in several local chamber of commerce organizations and previously served on the Executive Board for North Central Texas Council of Governments (NCTCOG).